react-dnd/react-dnd/docs/00 Quick Start/Tutorial.md

 Sadly, the screen is empty.
 I made a few mistakes:

 * I forgot to give `Square` any dimensions so it just collapses.
-I don't want it to have any fixed size, so I'll give it `width: '100%'` and `height: '100%'` so it fills the container.
+I don't want it to have any fixed size, so I'll give it `width: '100%'` and `height: '100%'` to fill the container.

 * I forgot to put `{this.props.children}` inside the `div` returned by the `Square`, so it ignores the `Knight` passed to it.